 Learning Analytics Project (LeAP)

-Providing actionable insights to maximise student potential at City
+Providing insights to maximise student potential at City

 What is learning analytics?

-Learning Analytics is “the application of analytic techniques to analyse educational data, including data about learner and teacher activities, to identify patterns of behaviour and provide (frequent) actionable information to improve learning and learning related activities.”
-(Harmelen & Workman, 2012, p.5).
+Learning Analytics is “the application of analytic techniques to analyse educational data, including data about learner and teacher activities, to identify patterns of behaviour and provide (frequent) actionable information to improve learning and learning related activities.” (van Harmelen & Workman, 2012, p.5).

 Learning analytics at City

-The Learning Analytics Project (LeAP) at City aims to maximise the potential of all our students, improving their educational experience, whilst supporting the institution’s education performance indicators relating to progression and attainment.
+The Learning Analytics Project (LeAP) at City is exploring how Learning Analytics can be used to improve students’ educational experience and support the institution’s education performance indicators relating to progression and attainment.

 The University already holds a large amount of data about students, which is essential in evidencing learning, reporting and providing support when needed.
-Learning Enhancement and Development (LEaD), Information Technology (IT) and Student and Academic Services are working on the implementation of a Learning Analytics system, which will have the capability to pull together data from a number of different sources to provide students and University staff with a clearer picture of engagement with educational activities across modules and programmes.
-It will use predictive models based on historical data from systems such as the virtual learning environment (Moodle) and the student record system (SITS) to provide an indication of student attainment.
+Learning Enhancement and Development (LEaD), Information Technology (IT) and Student and Academic Services (S&AS) are exploring the potential value of implementing a Learning Analytics system.
+This system could have the capability of pulling together existing data from multiple university systems into one central location.
+The goal is to utilise this data to provide staff with a clearer picture of student engagement with educational activities across modules and programmes

-How might this benefit City as an institution?
+How might learning analytics benefit City as an institution?

-LeAP will support City’s strategic priorities and Key Performance Indicator (KPIs) relating to student progression by enabling a more informed approach to support.
-There is also potential to contribute to the KPIs relating to the student experience and student employability.
-It will also provide insights into student engagement through better provision of reporting information.
-This evidence can then be used to improve the student educational experience.
+Learning Analytics could support City’s strategic priorities and Key Performance Indicators (KPIs) relating to student progression by enabling a more informed approach to support.
+There is also potential to contribute to City’s KPIs relating to the student experience and student employability as learning analytics can improve students’ well-being and ability to succeed.
+The system could also provide insights into student engagement through better provision of reporting information.

 Project timescales and deliverables